Search for other topics in Food-Skills-for-Self-Sufficiency.com:

-Growing potatoes has been going on for at least three thousand years.
+People have been growing potatoes for at least three thousand years.
 Potatoes were first grown by the Inca an Maya civilizations in South and Central America.
 European explorers introduced them to their home countries, and they then came back to the Americas during colonization.
 They have been a staple crop ever since.

 I can remember my grandparents growing rows of potatoes in their garden every year.
 My parents grew potatoes as well when I was small.
-We never bought potatoes until we moved to town when I was a teenager.
+I don't think we ever bought potatoes until we moved to town when I was a teenager.
 Our favorite variety was Kennebec, and I still grow them today.
 Potatoes are durable, cold hardy, nutritious and keep well in storage.
 If you have ever considered growing potatoes, and have an extra row or two in your garden, give it a try.
 They are easy to grow, and will reward your efforts with loads of home grown potatoes.

 inches of the plant is left above the soil.
 New potatoes will grow on